The Vulture Wally (1940 film)

 The Vulture Wally (Die Geierwally) is a 1940 German drama film directed by Hans Steinhoff and starring Heidemarie Hatheyer, Sepp Rist and Eduard Köck.

-It was shot on location in the Tyrol.
+It was filmed partly at the Johannisthal Studios in Berlin and featured extensive location shooting in the Tyrol.
+The film sets were designed by the art directors Hermann Warm and Johann Massias.
 The film is based on a popular novel, The Vulture Maiden by Wilhelmine von Hillern, which has been adapted for the screens several times.